-Aspect GRI Requirements Response Product Respo nsibility Customer Health and Safety Policies, practices and training relating to end user health, safety and security during all stages of the lifecycle.
-All our homes comply with UK regulations; are designed to meet Disabled Discrimination Act requirements; are designed in consultation with an Architectural Liaison Officer /Crime Prevention Design Advisor; fulfil the requirements of our Health and Safety Management System; and provide home-user manuals which include full details on health, safety and security.
-Product and Service Policies with respect to the application of voluntary and mandatory sustainable building standards, certification, rating and labelling schemes.
+Aspect GRI Requirements Response Product Responsi bility Customer Health and Safety Policies, practices and training relating to end user health, safety and security during all stages of the lifecycle.
+All our homes comply with UK regulations; are designed to meet Disabled Discrimination Act requirements; are designed in consultation with an Architectural Liaison Officer /Crime Prevention Design Advisor; fulfil the requirements of our Health and Safety Management System; and provide homeuser manuals which include full details on health, safety and security.
+Product and Policies with respect to the application of voluntary and mandatory sustainable building standards, certification, rating and labelling schemes.
 We have a commitment to achieve Level 3 of the Code for Sustainable Homes on all new developments as part of our Vision2020 strategy.
 We have also committed to ensure that all our commercial units achieve BREEAM Very Good or are capable of achieving BREEAM Very Good, if the fit-out is undertaken by the tenant.
-Labelling Practices with regards to customer surveys.
+Service Labelling Practices with regards to customer surveys.
 We perform two customer surveys each year.
-The first survey is performed on 100% of customers to understand customer satisfaction.
-The second is performed on at least 25% of purchasers to understand their sustainability preferences.
-Marketing Communications Policies and practices for marketing and communications for products We have a commitment to highlighting the sustainability features (environmental and social benefits) of our homes and developments in our marketing material and our sales & marketing suites.
+The first survey is performed on 100% of customers six weeks after completion to understand customer satisfaction.
+This includes a sustainability question.
+Results may be found in our Customers Summary Report.
+We are also planning to survey 25% of purchasers in 2013-14 to understand their sustainability preferences.
+Marketing Communications Policies and practices for marketing and communications for products Our approach to marketing and communication of our products is set out within our Customers Summary Report.
 Customer Privacy Policies and practices for ensuring customer privacy (related to data protection) When providing us with their details, all customers have the opportunity to specify whether they wish to allow us to share their details with third parties in accordance with the UK Data Protection Act.
-Compliance Policies and practices on product responsibility compliance Our Vision2020 strategy covers all areas of our product responsibility.
-We audit our processes and performance against this strategy annually.
-Goals and Performance Organisation-wide goals regarding performance relevant to product responsibility Our approach to product responsibility is incorporated within the Building Greener Homes area of our Vision2020 strategy.
-Policy Organisation-wide policy or policies that define overall commitment product responsibility Our organisational approach to product responsibility is incorporated within the Building Greener Homes area of our Vision2020 strategy and established in our Climate Change Policy.
-Organisational Responsibility The most senior position with operational responsibility for product responsibility aspects (or senior level governance structure) Responsibility rests with the Main Board.
-Training and Awareness Procedures related to training and raising awareness in relation to product responsibility aspects We have a commitment to provide all direct employees with an individual sustainability training assessment and allocate training based on their job role/function.
+Compliance Policies and practices on product responsibility compliance Our Vision2020 framework covers all areas of our product responsibility.
+We audit our processes and performance against this framework annually.
+Goals and Performance Organisation-wide goals regarding performance relevant to product responsibility Our approach to product responsibility is incorporated within the Homes focus area of our Vision2020 framework.
+Policy Organisation-wide policy or policies that define overall commitment product responsibility Our organisational approach to product responsibility is incorporated within the Homes focus area of our Vision2020 framework and established in our Climate Change Policy.
+Organisational Responsibility The most senior position with operational responsibility for product responsibility aspects (or senior level governance structure) Responsibility rests with divisional Managing Directors Training and Awareness Procedures related to training and raising awareness in relation to product responsibility aspects We have a commitment to provide all direct employees with an individual sustainability training assessment and allocate training based on their job role/function.

 Aspect GRI Requirements Response Monitoring and Follow-up Procedures related to monitoring product responsibility aspects management and corrective and preventative actions, including those related to the supply chain All our completed units are checked and certified by a Code for Sustainable Homes or BREEAM qualified assessor to ensure compliance.
-Additional Contextual Information Additional relevant information required to understand organisational performance See the Vision2020, Building Greener Homes and Delivering Sustainable Communities pages of our website.
+Additional Contextual Information Additional relevant information required to understand organisational performance See the Vision2020, Homes and Places pages of our website.